PavelDoGreat/Laws-of-Universe/README.md

 When a soul is having too much activities or start desiring things that are not in nature of Heaven, it should move to the Mountain.

+_The loving couple goes outside of a big energetic city for a beautiful calming landscapes to make their head clear and their intentions pure._

 ### Mountain

 A beatiful landscapes with forests, rivers and mountains.
 It has calm energy to cool souls down from activities and to help them to see things more clearly.